Chickensoup20/ResourceWorlds/README.md

 ## Installation

-1. Download the plugin JAR file from [GitHub Releases](https://github.com/your-plugin-repo/releases) or your preferred source.
+1. Download the plugin JAR file from Modrinth.

 2. Place the downloaded JAR file into the `plugins` directory of your Minecraft server.